Blacklock Covent Garden | Central London Chophouse

 You’ll just need to bring your chops.

-NOTE: Blacklock Covent Garden is set to open sometime in 2020.
-We’ll be back with the full scoop when it does…
+NOTE: Blacklock Covent Garden doesn’t have an opening date yet, but we’ll be back with the full scoop when it does…

 Like being in the know about London’s new eateries?
 Check out our guide to London restaurants opening soon.